Birmingham Medical Malpractice Attorney

 Nearly every American will be a patient in a hospital at some time or another over the course of a lifetime.
 Most of us have confidence in the ability of our medical system to cure diseases and make us well.
 But research shows a very different story, with current studies revealing that the problem is much bigger than previous estimates indicated.

-How Many Patients Suffer the Results of Hospital Errors?
+How Many Patients Suffer the Results of Hospital Malpractice?

 Frequently-quoted statistics put the hospital death toll due to medical error at between 65,000 and 200,000 deaths annually, an already unacceptable figure, which newer research has revised upward to between 220,000 and 440,000.